Cattle Ear Tag Sensor

 Passive Collection

-Fixed readers and wireless power stations at feed bunks and water tanks collect vitals as cattle go about their routine.
-No batteries to replace.
+Fixed readers at feed bunks and water tanks collect vitals as cattle go about their routine.
 No manual scanning.
+A behavioral baseline builds automatically over the first 48–72 hours.

 Cloud Analytics